 We are teaching hospitals and communities how to safely and effectively administer CPR during the coronavirus pandemic.

 While the world’s attention is on the COVID-19 pandemic, the fact remains that more than 366,000 people in the United States will suffer an out-of-hospital cardiac arrest this year.
 To support our nearly 400,000 CPR Training Network instructors, we have established interim guidance, resources for any continued in-person training given social distancing, and recommend extension to provider and instructor cards.
 While training was not possible due to the pandemic.

-In light of the COVID-19 pandemic, the American Heart Association, along with several leading health organizations, have developed new CPR guidelines to help rescuers treat victims of cardiac arrest with suspected or confirmed cases of COVID-19.
-These ground-breaking guidelines provide the best possible chance for survival without compromising the safety of the rescuers.For individuals and health care providers, we have established this website with CPR training-related resources and information.
+In light of the COVID-19 pandemic, the American Heart Association, along with several leading health organizations, has developed new CPR interim guidance to help rescuers treat victims of cardiac arrest with suspected or confirmed cases of COVID-19.
+This ground-breaking guidance provides the best possible chance for survival without compromising the safety of the rescuers.For individuals and health care providers, we have established this website with CPR training-related resources and information.
 We are using social media campaigns to encourage individuals to use revised Hands-Only CPR approach if they encounter a victim of cardiac arrest.
-This revision recommends the victim’s nose and mouth be covered with a cloth and the rescuer use a cloth or mask to cover their own nose and mouth before compressions begin.

 We are advocating for policies that ensure families nationwide have access to care, frontline health workers have the ability to care for people with medical needs and charitable organizations can continue their life-changing work.We strongly supported provisions of congressional legislation to address the coronavirus pandemic that move our priorities forward by:

 - Ensuring everyone can access coronavirus testing and increasing the supply of personal protective equipment (PPE).